History of the Dutch Oven

 - 3/4 c. water

 Meanwhile, mix together everything except water and starch.
 Bring to a boil.
-Mix water and starch and add to boiling mixture.
+Mix water and starch and add to the boiling mixture.
 Stir until thickened.
-Spoon over chicken the last 20 minutes of cooking.
+Spoon over the chicken for the last 20 minutes of cooking.
 Sauce may be made ahead.